sym-z/gbjam-12/DESIGN.md

 - [ ] Projectile
 - [ ] Main Menu
 - [ ] Pause Menu
+- [ ] Controls or How to Play Menu
 - [ ] Credits Menu
 - [ ] Spooky Font? *Will find out file type*
 - [ ] Inverted Color Versions of Character, Enemy and Background for flash frames